stephenhaltiner/EC-410-notes/lectures/webscraping/webscraping.md

         `html_text()`)
   - Web scraping requires lots of experimenting and cleaning.

+## Resources

+The [polite](https://github.com/dmi3kno/polite) package provides tools to help maintain web etiquette while scraping (checking for permission, not hammering the host website with requests, etc).

 ## rvest (for server-side)

 rvest is designed to work with web pages that are built server-side and